dekuNukem/RGBeeb/README.md

 I could have just used that, but it was rather messy, so I designed a whole new custom PCB with evenly distributed RGB LEDs, that also function as the ATX adapter plate.
 I also left a hole in the middle so cables can exit underneath and not block the light.

 I used **USB-C** to carry the ARGB signal.
-Often used for charging, the connector and cables are already designed to carry decent amount of current.
+Often used for charging, it is already designed to carry decent amount of current.
 A single cable plugs directly into ATX4VC, much cleaner this way.

 ![Alt text](photos/rgbplate.png)